alanminko/iwls2022-ls-contest/README.md

 The goal of the future contest is expected to be similar (synthesizing minimal circuits) while allowing for any two-input nodes (not only and-nodes, as in this year's contest).

-The details of the next year's contest (in particular, how two-input xor-nodes are saved in the AIGER format, which by default only allows for two-input and-nodes) will be announced later.
-This preliminary announcement it expected to motivate future participants to plan and prepare in advance.
+A detailed description of the next year's contest (in particular, how two-input xor-nodes are saved in the AIGER format, which by default allows for two-input and-nodes only) will be announced later, while this preliminary announcement is expected to motivate future participants to plan and prepare in advance.

 ---